1. Getting your first credit card

 Sure, it’s the American dream — but to make that dream come true, you’ll be taking out the largest loan of your life.

-You’ll need a solid credit score if you want to qualify and a great credit score if you want to take advantage of the incredibly low interest rates available in 2020.
+You’ll need a solid credit score if you want to qualify and a great credit score if you want to take advantage of the lowest interest rates available to you.

 You’re likely to get a small ding on your score when you apply for a mortgage, as the lender will make a “hard” inquiry that will show up on your credit report.
 But you’ll erase that blip soon enough, simply by making your payments on time and adding a home loan to your credit mix.